crate/crate/docs/general/ddl/data-types.rst

 A string representation of a a bit sequence, useful for visualizing a `bit mask`_.

-Values of the type can be created using the bit string literal syntax.
+Values of this type can be created using the bit string literal syntax.
 A bit string starts with the ``B`` prefix, followed by a sequence of ``0`` or ``1`` digits quoted within single quotes ``'``.

+The optional length specification ``n`` is a positive :ref:`integer
+<data-type-numeric>` that defines the maximum length, in characters, of the
+values that have to be stored or cast.
+The minimum length is ``1``.
+The maximum length is defined by the upper :ref:`integer <data-type-numeric>` range.

 An example: